Ftelx/Fate0121/README.md

 - 👋 Hi, I’m @Fate0121
-- 🌱 I’m currently learning Python and how to use github Let's go！！！
+- 🌱 I’m currently learning Python and how to use Github Let's go！！！
 <!---
 Fate0121/Fate0121 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.